mmbmf1/mmbmf1/posts/building-rag-api.md

 ## The Problem

-Sending all documents to LLMs hits token limits and doesn't scale.
+Sending all documents to LLMs can hit token limits and doesn't scale well for large document collections.

 ```typescript
 const allDocs = await query('SELECT content FROM documents');